 If you are new to the district and/or riding the school bus, please contact the routing desk at 967-6155 so that we may provide your driver with a New Rider Info slip (an inter-office communication form filled out by our staff).
 This will let the driver know where your student plans to get on and off the school bus.
 Also, if you have a kindergartner, your driver will be asking for this Kindergarten Bus Release form from your student.
 This lets your driver know what to expect when they are dropping off your kindergartner.
 All students should be at their neighbohood bus stop at least five minutes prior to the estimated pick up time.

-Parents of young riders should plan to meet their students bus after school each day until they are confident their student can walk from the bus stop alone.
+Parents of young riders should plan to meet their students at their bus stop each day until they are confident their student can walk home from the bus stop alone.
 Kindergartners are expected to be met at the bus stop until we receive written permission to let them off alone.
-Schools are handing out Kinder Cards for parents to use to help us know what to expect each day after school.
-If you did not get one, ask your students bus driver for one.
+If you did not get a Kindergarten Bus Release form see below.

-Parents of kindergartners should tell their student not to get off the bus if they do not see them waiting for them, and tell the driver.
-Our younger students can fall asleep, or get caught up in conversations with friends and forget to pay attention to where the bus is and forget to get off at their bus stop.
+Parents of kindergartners please tell your student not to get off the bus if they do not see whoever is supposed to meet them at their bus stop, and to tell the driver.
+Also, younger students can fall asleep, or get caught up in conversations with friends and forget to pay attention to where the bus is and forget to get off at their bus stop.
 If this happens they need to tell their driver so that we can be sure to get them home safe.

 Riding the bus is a fun privilege for students and it is important that everyone knows what to expect.
 Teach your students to be safe, respectful riders and to always listen to their bus driver.
 Their safety is our #1 priority and following the rules is their responsibility.